xi/flekky/README.md

 Differences from Jekyll
 =======================

-Flaky aims at being very similar to Jekyll.
+Flekky aims at being very similar to Jekyll.
 However it is far from being a drop-in replacement.
 Some of the missing features might be added in the future.
 For now, these are some of the most important differences: